damianhakert/damianhakert.github.io/source/posts/2017-02-13-our-retrospective-and-kickoff-are-public.html.md

 [GitLab YouTube channel](https://www.youtube.com/channel/UCnMGQ8QHMAnVIsI3xJrihhg).

-We look forward to reading all your comments on these documents and to see your face in the calls!
+We look forward to reading all your comments on these documents and to seeing your face in the calls!

 [gitlab-master-plan]: https://about.gitlab.com/2016/09/13/gitlab-master-plan/#we--our-community
 [retrospective notes]: https://docs.google.com/document/d/1nEkM_7Dj4bT21GJy0Ut3By76FZqCfLBmFQNVThmW2TY/edit?usp=sharing